 When you see these indications its time to take serious action and stop the process.

 The result is a loss of electrons from the metal and a weakening of the structure will take place.
 You will have to stop corrosion before it is too late and the aircraft becomes a safety factor and is considered a loss for the owner.

 If this happens the paint must be removed form the complete surface possibly sandblasted and retreated before any paint can be applied again.
 Only then can you be sure that corrosion will not return any time soon.

-Our next page discusses ways of anti corrosion treatment that can be used.
+Our next page discusses ways of anti-corrosion treatments that can be used on metal aircraft.